FactorySimPy/FactorySimPy/docs/examples.md

 ***An example that shows how to interconnect a source to a machine using buffers and pass a python function or a generator instance as parameter.***

 Consider the case when the edge selection parameters are to be modelled as a generator function that depends on the node object or the current time of the simulation environment.
-Here is an example that shows how to pass such a generator function instance as a parameter.
+Here is an example that shows how to pass a generator function instance as a parameter.
 ```python